 A Busy “Rest Day”

-Our team at the wall
+Our team at the border

 Today, we got to sleep in for 30 extra minutes… and we still left the lights off for longer than usual.
 A slugglish morning was quickly halted by a change of plans.
 Today emphasized the team motto of “expect the unexpected” as our plans changed within 15 minutes of departure.
 Instead of our original plan to assist the South Texas Human Rights Center with water stations, we loaded into Sandy and headed for the border.
 We are sad we won’t be able to see Eddie this trip, but know we will see him the next time the team is in town.
 Surprisingly, it’s a bout 1.5 hours from Falfurrias to the actual border.
 A nice long car ride for team bonding and the Texas playlist motivating us through it all.
 The landscape slowly changed from ranch land to urban civilization.
 I do have to include that I heard Dr. Latham’s first evil laugh because for the first time in my life, I said the words “I like Texas”.